AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/titan-basics.md

 need to make sure it is shut down properly rather than just turning off its power.

-**Start up** the console by pressing and releasing the Power switch on the face or front edge of the console (lift up the wrist rest on the Sapphire Touch).
+<strong>Start up</strong> the console by pressing and releasing the Power switch on
+the face or front edge of the console (lift up the wrist rest on the Sapphire Touch).
 The console display(s) should come alive.
 The console takes up to 1 min 30 seconds to start up.

-**Shut down** the console by pressing and releasing the Power switch again.
+<strong>Shut down</strong> the console by pressing and releasing the Power switch
+again.
 The console will perform a controlled shutdown.
 Wait until the Power light has gone off (about 30 seconds) before you disconnect power from the console.